Thomas Noguchi

-Thomas Tsunetomi Noguchi (野口 恒富, Noguchi Tsunetomi) is the former chief medical examiner-coroner for Los Angeles County.
+Thomas Tsunetomi Noguchi (野口 恒富, Noguchi Tsunetomi) is a Japanese-American retired coroner.
+He was chief medical examiner-coroner for Los Angeles County.
 Popularly known as the "coroner to the stars", Noguchi determined the cause of death in many high-profile cases in Hollywood during the 1960s, 1970s, and 1980s.
-He performed autopsies on many celebrities, including John Belushi, Albert Dekker, William Holden, David Janssen, Janis Joplin, Robert F. Kennedy, Harris Glen Milstead, Marilyn Monroe, Gia Scala, Inger Stevens, Sharon Tate, and Natalie Wood.
+He performed autopsies on many celebrities, including John Belushi, Albert Dekker, William Holden, David Janssen, Janis Joplin, Robert F. Kennedy, Harris Glenn Milstead, Marilyn Monroe, Gia Scala, Inger Stevens, Sharon Tate, and Natalie Wood.

 Early life and education

-Noguchi was born in Fukuoka Prefecture, raised in Yokosuka and graduated from Tokyo's Nippon Medical School in 1951 before interning at The University of Tokyo School of Medicine Hospital.
-Shortly thereafter he emigrated to the United States.
+Noguchi was born in Fukuoka Prefecture, raised in Yokosuka and graduated from Tokyo's Nippon Medical School in 1951 before interning at the University of Tokyo School of Medicine Hospital.
+Shortly thereafter he immigrated to the United States.
 He then served a second internship at Orange County General Hospital and a series of residencies at Loma Linda University School of Medicine, and Barlow Sanatorium in Los Angeles.